codeREADr/api/1.0/contents/Databases.md

 <h3>Response</h3>

-If your barcode response text and/or validity is successfully edited, we will respond accordingly with raw XML containing a status of 1.
+If your barcode response text and/or validity is successfully edited, we will respond accordingly with raw XML containing a status of <code>1</code>.

-Example :
+*Example*:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>